 From Lemma~\ref{l1al1} equation \eqref{st2bb}, with probability $1-\exp(-\Theta(n^{\epsilon'}))$, we also have

 (Note that $\beta \zeta=\Omega(n)$.)
 Condition on the event that the bounds in \eqref{eq:sizebound1} and \eqref{eq:sizebound2} hold.
 From \eqref{eq:sizebound1}, we have the crude bound

-Consider now the coloring step of the SW-process.
-Consider all the components \emph{different} from $C^{(1)}_1$.
-Color these components independently by a uniformly random color from $[q]$.
+Consider now the coloring step of the SW algorithm and, in particular, color independently all the components \emph{different} from $C^{(1)}_1$ by a uniformly random color from $[q]$.
 Let $A_i'$ be the number of vertices of color $i$ in this process.
 Note that $A_1=|C_1^{(1)}|+A'_1$ and $A_i=A'_i$ for $i=2,\hdots,q$.
 Using \eqref{eq:azumavariancebound}, by Azuma's inequality we have that with probability $1-2q\exp(-n^{\epsilon'})$ for all $i\in [q]$ it holds that

 From \eqref{eq:sizebound2} and \eqref{eq:fluctuation} we obtain that for all sufficiently large $n$, with probability $1-\exp(-\Theta(n^{\epsilon'}))$ it holds that $S_{t+1}=A_1$.
 It follows that $E[S_{t+1}]=E[A_1]+o(1)$ and $E[|S_{t+1}-E[S_{t+1}]|^k]=E[|A_1-E[A_1]|^k]+o(1)$ for all integer $k\geq 2$.
 Thus, the bounds in \eqref{eko1}, \eqref{eko2}, \eqref{eko3} will follow from